oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 Not applicable.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for the physical security of all Agency-owned equipment, such as network devices and endpoint devices, that are utilised to connect to Azure and Office 365.
+- The organisation is responsible for the physical security of all organisation-owned equipment, such as network devices and endpoint devices, that are utilised to connect to Azure and Office 365.

 ## Personnel security